 - Increase workforce adaptability to a changing business landscape.
 Given that change doesn’t happen in a vacuum, it is unlikely that the landscape around your business when you start a transformation will be the same as when you reach your future-state business model.
 The strategy part of Strategic Learning and Development helps maintain alignment with business objectives while also promoting the flexibility required to ensure your workforce is growing in the correct direction for the business.
 This allows your business to maintain a competitive edge as your priorities continue to shift.

 - Surface important strategic feedback.
 A true Strategic L&D capability can have many benefits for an organization, but by far one of the most valuable is that it can function as a source for critical feedback.
 Analyzing the relationship between specific knowledge and skills; and business outcomes can uncover things like issues with service delivery, a change in customer demand, or the emergence of a market disruption.

 Learning and Development is an often misunderstood and underutilized tool by many executives to help grow their people and increase their competitive edge in the marketplace.
 Strategic L&D helps executives realize the real power of their workforce by aligning their investment with the outcomes they need to realize their goals and objectives.
 But how does Strategic L&D differ from traditional L&D or change management?

-Our free ebook, “How to Build a Strategic Learning and Development Program” breaks down the difference between the two and provides a simple to follow plan that any organization can use to build out their Strategic Learning and Development capability.
+Our free ebook, “How to Do Strategic Learning and Development” breaks down the difference between the two and provides a simple to follow plan that any organization can use to build out their Strategic Learning and Development capability.
 Organizations can also partner with Accelare and receive expert guidance on their Strategic L&D. Please reach out to Accelare with any questions about Strategic L&D and digital transformation.